 Shrink/Reduce/Resize LVM with Swap on Xubuntu 14.04 Trusty LTS

-You are Welcome!
-The Tutorial Shows You Step-by-Step How to Reduce/Shrink/Resize a LVM/LVM2 Volume to Free Up Space on Xubuntu 14.04 Trusty Tahr LTS i386/amd64 Linux Desktop.
+Hi!
+The Tutorial shows you Step-by-Step How to Reduce/Shrink/Resize a LVM/LVM2 Volume to Free Up Space on Xubuntu 14.04 Trusty Tahr LTS GNU/Linux Desktop.

 Boot System with Ubuntu (Kubuntu/Lubuntu/Xubuntu) Live Media.